 My journey started in 2015 when I noticed a bald patch on my head.
-I now know that it was alopecia areata, but at the time I thought I was dying (because I have a tendency for the dramatics).
 I had been depressed and tired for many years and this was the first visible indication there was something wrong with me.
 I freaked out, scoured dr. google for answers and eventually learned I was dealing with an autoimmune disease.
 I went to several different doctors and specialists but no one would help me find a root cause other than “you’re just stressed” or “why don’t you increase your anti-depressants?”
 I was given a referral to a dermatologist for cortisol injections, but something told me that wasn’t right.

 I never made it to the dermatologist’s office, but I did manage to get on the schedule of one of the top endocrinologists in Denver.
 I felt sure she would have the answers!
 Except, all she told me was that I had thyroid antibodies and they were within the “normal” range.
 She also said it was a waiting game and that she wouldn’t be able to treat me until my thyroid was destroyed enough to warrant hormone supplementation.

 I was devastated.
 She was basically telling me I was sick and there was nothing that could be done until I was… sicker?
 When I shared my frustration at the lack of preventative care, she told me she could just put me on the hormones now, if I wanted.
 Prior to my appointment I had been reading about healing autoimmune disease through dietary changes (specifically AIP).
 When I mentioned this to her she laughed in my face.
-Needless to say I had a complete meltdown in the car after that appointment.
+Needless to say I had a complete meltdown in the car after that appointment (and never went back).